Types of Ceramic Treatments and how to Choose

 Is ceramic treatment painful?

-Ceramic treatment is performed under local anesthesia when necessary, similar to cavity treatment.
-Our clinic uses surface anesthesia and electric anesthesia devices to minimize injection pain.
+Ceramic treatment is performed under local anesthesia as needed, similar to cavity treatment.
+At our clinic, we use surface anesthesia and electric anesthesia devices to minimize the pain of anesthesia injections.

 How much does ceramic treatment cost?

-Ceramic treatment is not covered by insurance and is a self-pay treatment.
-Costs vary depending on the type of ceramic used and treatment scope, which we’ll explain in detail during consultation.
+Ceramic treatment is a self-funded treatment not covered by insurance.
+Costs vary depending on the type of ceramic used and the treatment area, so we will explain in detail during the consultation.

-Ceramic lifespan varies depending on the material used, patient’s oral condition, and maintenance, but generally lasts over 10 years.
-However, they may crack or chip under strong impact, so caution is needed.
-With regular maintenance and proper care, they can last even longer.
+The lifespan of ceramic varies depending on the material used, the patient’s oral condition, and maintenance status, but it is generally said to last over 10 years.
+However, it may crack or chip under strong impact, so caution is necessary.
+Regular maintenance and proper care can extend its use.

-Insurance-covered white fillings use composite resin, a plastic material.
-Composite resin has lower strength than ceramic and is more prone to discoloration and wear over time.
-It’s also water-absorbent, making it more prone to staining and cavity recurrence.
-Ceramic, however, has high strength, resists discoloration and wear, and repels stains, offering superior aesthetics, durability, and functionality.
+White fillings used in insurance treatments are made of a plastic material called composite resin.
+Composite resin has lower strength compared to ceramic and is prone to discoloration and wear over time.
+It also absorbs water, making it prone to staining and increasing the risk of cavity recurrence.
+On the other hand, ceramic is strong, resistant to discoloration and wear, and less prone to staining, offering superior aesthetics, durability, and functionality.

 About the Author: 中村 紗千子